 You can choose Phocea Mekong Cruises or Memorable Cambodia Cruise boats, both of which have departure platforms at Sisovath Quay.

 The Palace is located on Samdach Sothearos Blvd, near the West Sisowath Quay.

 As soon as I entered, I was impressed by the magnificent design and fancy motifs.
 The ticket to visit the Royal Palace for foreigners is $ 10 per person.

 Except for the Khemarin Palace where the current King lives, you can visit other areas, including the famous Silver Pagoda.

 9. Go shopping at the Russian Market

-The Russian market is an ideal shopping place for those who love antiques, silk clothes, silver jewelry, and old banknotes collected from previous regimes.
+The Russian market is ideal for those who love antiques, silk clothes, silver jewelry, and old banknotes collected from previous regimes.

-Also, you can easily find electronic products such as DVDs and CDs, and handicrafts.
+Also, you can easily find electronic products such as DVDs, CDs, and handicrafts.

 10. Dine at Phnom Penh night market

-There is a large stage in the middle, which is a place for performing arts.
-The front and sides of the stage are stalls adjacent to each other, selling all kinds of clothes, souvenirs, shoes, etc.
+There is a large stage in the middle, a place for performing arts.
+The front and sides of the set are stalls adjacent to each other, selling all kinds of clothes, souvenirs, shoes, etc.